kyriakikostoglou/PoleTracking/README.md

 ## EKF Oscillator Tracking

-The EKF oscillator framework models the signal as a **time-varying damped harmonic oscillator** with explicit magnitude and frequency states. :contentReference[oaicite:2]{index=2}
+The EKF oscillator framework which can be found here: https://github.com/kyriakikostoglou/EKF-Oscillator-Tracking  models the signal as a **time-varying damped harmonic oscillator** with explicit magnitude and frequency states. ´

 In that formulation: